Mulch vs Compost

 Dry, hot summersWinner: Mulch

-Thicker mulch layers slow evaporation, shade the soil, and keep roots cooler on scorching afternoons.
+Thicker Mulch layers slow evaporation, shade the soil, and keep roots cooler on scorching afternoons.
 A 2–4 inch layer around shrubs or perennials can cut watering needs dramatically and keep clay soils from baking into concrete.

-Compost improves how soil holds water, but it still sits in the root zone and dries faster than a mulch cap.
+Compost improves how soil holds water, but it still sits in the root zone and dries faster than a Mulch cap.
 Mixed in, it helps sandy beds hold more moisture, yet it cannot block direct sun or wind from stealing surface water.

 Feeding Your Plants